chris-shum/GA-Project2/readme.md

   -Favorites:
   Clicking on the start icon on the top right will open a favorites activity with the favorites list.

+  -Surprise me:
+  Clicking surprise me button will open details for a random restaurant.

 ###In details screen: